Pozo-Seco Singers: Columbia Records

 In 1968, the group released its third album, Shades Of Time, under the name "Pozo Seco."
 Having tired of their creative differences with Johnston, the group recorded the album under producer Elliot Mazer.
 By this time, Pozo Seco had been reduced to a duo consisting of Taylor and Williams, backed by a Canadian band called The Paupers.
 Columbia made few efforts to promote either the album or its lead-off single, "The Renegade," and neither charted.
-The duo returned to the studio to make additional recordings under producer Billy Sherrill, and although several singles resulted from those sessions in 1969, none made a commercial impact.
+The duo made additional recordings with producer Billy Sherrill, and although several singles resulted from those sessions in 1969, none made a commercial impact.

 Certron Records

-Taylor and Williams left Columbia in the fall of 1969, having grown impatient with that label's failure to properly promote their material.
-They signed with a smaller label, Certron Records, and released their fourth album, Spend Some Time With Me, in early 1970.
+Taylor and Williams left Columbia in the fall of 1969, having grown impatient with the label's failure to properly promote their material.
+They signed with a smaller label, Certron Records and released their fourth album, Spend Some Time With Me, in early 1970.
 It was a characteristically strong offering, but the album failed to chart.
 Taylor later remembered that the album was also the victim of poor timing, as the Kent State shootings in May 1970 took the air out of the folk movement.
 With the duo reduced to playing in increasingly small venues, they decided to part ways.
-Even though the group was defunct, Pozo Seco managed a final hit it November 1970, when its medley of The Beatles' "Strawberry Fields" and "Something" briefly appeared on the Bubbling Under chart.
+Even though the group was defunct, Pozo Seco managed a final hit in November 1970, when its medley of The Beatles' "Strawberry Fields" and "Something" briefly appeared on the Bubbling Under chart.